BitteProtocol/chat/README.md

 ## Styling

-The component has support for dark/light theme.
-The component will display the colors of the current selected theme in the consumer app.
+The component has support for dark/light theme, which can be controlled using the `theme` prop.
+By default, the theme is set to dark.

 ## Example Projects